simzub/weather-app/README.md

 This app was built using the following technologies:

-Create React App (CRA) for bootstrapping the project <br />
+- Create React App (CRA) for bootstrapping the project <br />
-Axios for making HTTP requests to the OpenWeatherMap API <br />
+- Axios for making HTTP requests to the Visualcrossing API <br />
-Redux for managing the app's state <br />
+- Redux for managing the app's state <br />
-React-Toastify for displaying error messages <br />
+- React-Toastify for displaying error messages <br />
-TypeScript for type checking and enhanced code readability <br />
+- TypeScript for type checking and enhanced code readability <br />
-Tailwind CSS for styling the app
+- Tailwind CSS for styling the app